The Great Fire of London - What Happened? A Guide for Kids

 Tuesday 4th September 1666:

 Tuesday was the day that the fire was at its worst.
-James, the Duke of York, had hoped that the River Fleet and London’s widest road, called Cheapside, would both work like firebreaks and stop the fire spreading.
+James, the Duke of York, had hoped that the River Fleet and London’s widest road, called Cheapside, would both work like firebreaks and stop the fire from spreading.
 But this didn’t happen.
 The strong wind blew the flames right over the river and the road.

 The fire was so big that even the King decided to join the force to try and fight it.
 He helped by passing buckets of water to throw on the fire.